All Episodes

 It's very easy.

-Back when I, you know, in the in the old days, uh, when I'm young and and and everybody trying to meet women, and I was not a famous, fabulous media star back then, powerful, influential member of the media.
+Back when I, you know, in the old days, when I'm young and everybody tried to meet women, and I was not a famous, fabulous media star back then, powerful, influential member of the media, where do you go to meet women?

-Everybody said, Oh, go to a bar.
+Everybody said, oh, go to a bar.

 I don't want to meet a woman in a bar.